 - 1. List the undefined terms (primitives) of geometry. - 2.
 Give the definition of (i) a segment (ii) a circle. - 3.
 List three congruence tests for triangles. - 4.
+State and prove the triangle inequality (hint: this inequality compares the total length of the two sides of a triangle with the length of the third side). - 5.
 State and prove the Pythagorean theorem.

-- 5. List all formulas for the area of a triangle that you know (sides are a, b, c, altitudes heights to these sides are h_a , h_b , h_c , respectively, the radius of the inscribed circle is r, that of the circumscribed circle is R). - 6.
+- 6. List all formulas for the area of a triangle that you know (sides are a, b, c, altitudes to these sides are h_a, h_b, h_c , respectively, the radius of the inscribed circle is r, that of the circumscribed circle is R). - 7.
 Using a compass and a ruler, draw a circle circumscribed around a given triangle.

-7. Using a compass and a ruler, draw a circle inscribed into a given triangle.
+8. Using a compass and a ruler, draw a circle inscribed into a given triangle.

-7. Which of the angels \widehat{BAC} , $\widehat{BA'C}$, $\widehat{BA'C}$ is the largest?
+7. Which of the angels \widehat{BAC} , $\widehat{BA'C}$, $\widehat{BA''C}$ is the largest?
 Which is the smallest?